garyjlittle/gofaster/hci-benchmarks.md

 #### Workload generator
 HCIbench uses the vdbench workload generator.
 Users can create the workload pattern via a web-form. e.g.
 <img src="https://github.com/garyjlittle/images/blob/master/HCIbench-vdbench-parameter-page.png" width="300" height="600">
+#### Provisioning multiple worker VMs
+HCIbench does a good job or provisioning multiple VMs to generate work across the cluster.
+All VMs must be uniform.
+#### Multiple, distinct workloads
 Currently all worker VMs must run the same workload.
 This makes it impossible to run noisy neighbor tests where VMs on the same cluster have diferent characteristics.  e.g. VDI users (bootstorm) on an OLTP database, or a DSS workload running a large querey on the same cluster as a latency sensitive EMR workload.
 #### Failure modes
 HCIbench does not support failing hardware during test.
+#### Scenarios
+HCIbench does not support scenarios

 ### X-Ray
 X-Ray is a tool from Nutanix that can run on multiple hypervisors and virtualization platforms